jprice628/DateRanges/README.md

 dr0101_0110.Difference(dateRanges);
 ```

 The operation can also be performed on sets of DateRange values.
-Using the previous example where two collegues share an apartment, the difference operation could be used to identify DateRanges where a collegue occupied the apartment by herself.
+Using the previous example where two colleagues share an apartment, the difference operation could be used to identify DateRanges where a colleague occupied the apartment by herself.

 ```
 // Example 3 - Difference of Two DateRange Sets.